wulf-an/main-jar/docker.md

 ---

-#Understanding Docker Images, Pull, and Containers.
+# Understanding Docker Images, Pull, and Containers

 Instead of manually downloading and configuring application code and dependencies from scratch, Docker utilizes pre-packaged, ready-to-run environments.
 This approach ensures consistency across different environments, from development to production.